MAD Coastal Career Development Program Virtual Workshop

 Overview: As part of the Margaret A. Davidson Coastal Career Development Program, The Coastal Society (TCS) will host this half-day virtual workshop designed to provide valuable skills and information to the next generation of coastal and ocean practitioners, particularly college students, recent graduates, and early-career professionals.
 This will be the 11th event in the MAD Program series, launched in 2018.
 Information on past events is available on the MAD Program web page.

-Draft Program: This event will feature personal insights from seasoned professionals on pathways to coastal-related career options in the governmental, private, and non-profit sectors.
+Final Program: This event will feature personal insights from seasoned professionals on pathways to coastal-related career options in the governmental, private, and non-profit sectors.
 We’ll also focus on honing skills and sharing tools to boost your career – job searches, resume preparation, virtual interviews, networking, and more.
-View the draft program here.
-Watch for a final program in the coming weeks.
+View the final program here.

 We have lost a true coastal hero.
 Dr. Biliana Cicin-Sain, a pioneer in international marine policy and an advocate and mentor for many young women ocean conservationists over the last 50 years, passed away on September 1, 2020.